DworkinLab/TR2022_TransvectionDataScripts/readme.md

 `script_qqman.R` contains the scripts used to create the Manhattan plot and QQ plots in the paper.

+The simulation for shared sites and genes across the two data sets is in `..\scripts\HowManySNPsInCommon.R`

 ### Quantitative Genetic analyses

 All other information on the Quantitative Genetic analysis is in the `TransvectionQG_ID.Rmd` script.
 All QG analysis stems from the dataset in `../data/transvection_rawdata.csv`

 ID made a small edit to the raw data, removing "NA" so it can be added in more easily in R.

 ## Misc folder